-Extended Spectrum Beta-Lactamase (ESBL) is an enzyme made by some bacteria.
+ESBL is an enzyme made by some bacteria.
 The enzyme prevents certain antibiotics from being able to kill the bacteria.
 The bacteria then become resistant to the antibiotics.
 This means stronger antibiotics must be used to kill the bacteria.
 ESBL infections usually occur in the urinary tract, lungs, skin, blood, or abdomen.
 ESBL infections are serious and can be life-threatening.

 How is ESBL spread?

-- Touch: ESBL can live on items such as medical equipment and bathrooms.
+- ESBL can live on surfaces such as doorknobs or toilets.
 Bacteria that produce ESBL can be spread to surfaces that are touched by someone who has contact with the bacteria.

-- Droplet: You can breathe in the bacteria when a person with an ESBL infection coughs or sneezes nearby.
+- You can breathe in the bacteria through droplets when a person with an ESBL infection coughs or sneezes nearby.

 What increases my risk of infection with ESBL?